singharyan006/algo-practice/README.md

-# 🧠 Algorithm Practice: Merge Sort & Fibonacci (The Odin Project)
+# 🧠 Algorithm Practice: Merge Sort & Fibonacci

 This project contains simple yet fundamental algorithm implementations done as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
 The focus is on recursive thinking and solving problems like the Fibonacci sequence and Merge Sort from scratch using JavaScript.